Transition to School

 Partnership Families and Early Childhood Centres

-The New Entrant teacher visits Early Childhood centres each term to meet with children and their Early Childhood teachers in a familiar setting.
+Each term the Mrs C, the New Entrant teacher visits Early Childhood centres to meet and interact with children and their Early Childhood teachers in their familiar setting.
+This is always a very exciting time for the children and helps to establish a positive relationship with their new teacher and builds their confidence.